African Futures Conference 2025: Insight, Imagination, Action

 2. Imagination: Envisioning futures through creative storytelling

-- Showcase participatory scenario-building or public imagination exercises
+- Participatory scenario-building or public imagination exercises

 3. Action: Embedding foresight in policy, governance and practice

-- Explore lessons from failed/stalled foresight initiatives
+- Lessons from failed/stalled foresight initiatives

 Additional: Young changemakers competition